alvaro17f/passback/README.md

 ![](vhs/passback.gif)

-`passback` is a command line tool for managing expenses.
+`passback` is a tool to backup your keepass database.

 > :warning: **Work in Progress**: This project is currently under development.
 Some features may not be complete and may change in the future.